kirill-konshin/next-redux-wrapper/README.md

 - Phase 1: `getInitialProps`/`getStaticProps`/`getServerSideProps`

   - The wrapper creates a server-side store (using `makeStore`) with an empty initial state.
 In doing so it also provides the `Request` and `Response` objects as options to `makeStore`.
-  - In App mode:
-    - The wrapper calls the `_app`'s `getInitialProps` function and passes the previously created store.
+  - The wrapper calls the `_app`'s `getInitialProps` (if any) function and passes the previously created store.
   - Next.js takes the props returned from the `_app`'s `getInitialProps` method, along with the store's state.
-  - In per-page mode:
   - The wrapper calls the Page's `getXXXProps` function and passes the previously created store.
   - Next.js takes the props returned from the Page's `getXXXProps` method, along with the store's state.

 - Phase 2: SSR